Gsdkeeper2000/Gsdkeeper2000/README.md

 <section id="about">
     <h2>About Me</h2>
     <p>Hello!
-I’m [Your Name], a professional dog trainer with [X years] of experience in helping dogs and their owners develop strong, positive relationships.
-I specialize in [mention specialties, e.g., obedience training, behavior correction, puppy training].
-My passion for animals drives my work, and I am committed to using positive reinforcement techniques to bring out the best in every dog I train.</p>
+I’m Amanda, a professional dog trainer with 12 years of experience in helping dogs and their owners develop strong, positive relationships.
+I specialize in obedience training, behavior correction, puppy training.
+My passion for animals drives my work, and I am committed to using the best methods for each dog to bring out the best in every dog I train.</p>
 </section>

 <section id="services">